luoxiu/Mai/README.md

 Mai is still under development, you can download the preview version [here](https://github.com/jianstm/Mai/releases) to try it out.

-Because I'm new to MAC development， there must be a lost of issues that I haven't noticed, feel free to open an issue and tell me what you think!
+Since I'm new to MAC development, there must be a lost of issues that I haven't noticed, feel free to open an issue and tell me what you think!

 ## Roadmap

 You can see the newest roadmap [here](https://github.com/jianstm/Mai/projects/2).

-Want to get involved in?
-Great!
-Any contributing is welcome at all times.
+Want to get involved?
+Awesome!
+Any contributing is welcome at all times!

 ## Previews